romnn/ldap-manager/README.md

 #### TODO

 - v2
+  - split into more files
+  - decide what goes into pkg and what goes into internal
+  - get rid of the password hashing mess
+  - fix the docker container
   - use an interface for the main functions of the manager
   - fix nil pointer errors
+  - point out that the goal is user management only

+  - add pagination
   - documentation
   - Fix flaky tests using fuzzy testing and check slappasswd source
   - Implement missing password hashing algorithms